Man Who Deactivated Trump's Twitter Account: 'I Didn't Break Any Rules'

 Remember the story about the Twitter employee who (briefly) managed to delete President Trump's account?

 At the time, we speculated that it might be "an act of civil disobedience, or maybe just a 'take this job and shove it' moment."
-But, apparently the 11-minute outage @realDonaldTrump was just a mistake.
+But apparently the 11-minute outage of @realDonaldTrump was just a mistake.

 TechCrunch, the industry website owned by AOL, has tracked down the ex-Twitter employee it says is responsible for the Nov.
 2 incident: His name is Bahtiyar Duysak, and he is described by the tech site as "a twenty-something with Turkish roots who was born and raised in Germany."